CPP-AP 3.0.1

 Parsing Known Arguments

-If you wish to handle only the specified command-line arguments and leave all unkown/unrecognized arguments, you can use the parse_known_args method.
+If you wish to handle only the specified command-line arguments and leave all unknown/unrecognized arguments, you can use the parse_known_args method.

 This method behaves similarly to parse_args() (see Parsing Arguments), however it does not throw an error if unknown arguments are detected.
 Instead it returnes all the unknown arguments detected during parsing as a std::vector<std::string>.